devaniljr/devaniljr/README.md

 ### Hi, I'm Devanil 👋😄

 I'm a software developer passionate about bring ideas to reality.
-I have a special interest in software architecture and in and in creating beautiful frontends with Hotwire and Stimulus.
+I have a special interest in 🏗️ software architecture and in creating beautiful frontends with ⚡ Hotwire and Stimulus.

 🔭 Some projects I'm working on: